Muterra/doc-golix/spec.md

-**WARNING:** This is a draft document dated 30 October.
+**WARNING:** This is a draft document dated 1 November.
 It is under review and is definitely **not finalized!** If you'd like to stay updated, consider joining our [mailing list](https://www.ethyr.net/mailing-signup.html).

 **SPECIAL WARNING:** This should not be implemented in a production environment until subjected to security reviews.